googleapis/google-auth-library-nodejs/README.md

 ## Upgrading to 1.x
 The `1.x` release includes a variety of bug fixes, new features, and breaking changes.
 Please take care, and see [the release notes](https://github.com/google/google-auth-library-nodejs/releases/tag/1.0.0-alpha.1) for a list of breaking changes, and the upgrade guide.

+## Ways to authenticate
+This library provides a variety of ways to authenticate to your Google services.
+- [Application Default Credentials](#choosing-the-correct-credential-type-automatically) - Use Application Default Credentials when you use a single identity for all users in your application.
+Especially useful for applications running on Google Cloud.
+- [OAuth 2](#oauth2-client) - Use OAuth2 when you need to perform actions on behalf of the end user.
+- [JSON Web Tokens](#using-json-web-tokens) - Use JWT when you are using a single identity for all users.
+Especially useful for server->server or server->API communication.

 ## Application Default Credentials
 This library provides an implementation of [Application Default Credentials][] for Node.js.
 The [Application Default Credentials][] provide a simple way to get authorization credentials for use in calling Google APIs.